dvdzkwsk/react-redux-starter-kit/README.md

 [![devDependency Status](https://david-dm.org/davezuko/react-redux-starter-kit/dev-status.svg)](https://david-dm.org/davezuko/react-redux-starter-kit#info=devDependencies)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-> ### This Project Recently Upgraded to Babel 6!
-> Woohoo!
-If you'd like to try it out, you're welcome to build directly from the master branch.
-However, if troubleshooting issues with Babel isn't quite your thing, just pull the [stable v0.18.1 release](https://github.com/davezuko/react-redux-starter-kit/tree/v0.18.1) and continue on your way with Babel 5.

 > ### Want Semicolons?
 > After installing npm dependencies, open `.eslintrc`, change the `semi` rule from `never` to `always`, and then run `npm run lint:fix` -- Easy as that!
 Alternatively, use the same npm script after installing and extending your preferred ESLint configuration; it's easy to customize the project's code style to suit your team's needs.
 See, we can coexist peacefully.